Essenceia/essenceia.github.io/content/projects/d2020_p1/index.md

 ---
-title: "Troubleshooting the redstone D2020, part 1"
+title: "Troubleshooting the redstone D2020"
 date: 2023-10-02
 description: ""
 summary: "No documentation, no problem"